-The EU has seen variable eConsent adoption, mostly due to a lack of regulatory clarity and operational reasons.
-It is good to note that new EU eSystems/eSource guidance is being written to include electronic informed consent.
-In addition, the recent Regulatory Science Strategy issued by the EMA indicates an aspiration for oversight of decentralized trials, of which electronic consenting should be a key consideration.
+The EU has seen variable eConsent adoption, mostly due to a lack of regulatory clarity and operational reasons such as acceptance of electronic signatures for eConsent documents.
+Other EU specific activities that should be noted as positive signs of growing support of eConsent include the recently published EMA draft guideline on Computerized Systems and Electronic Data which includes section A5.3 on electronic informed consent, and the recent Regulatory Science Strategy issued by the EMA indicating an aspiration for oversight of decentralized clinical trials, of which electronic consenting should be a key consideration.

-This white paper is the first in a series to provide an overview of findings from the Medidata eConsent study as it progresses and as we gain further feedback from relevant bodies.
+This white paper is the next in a series to provide an overview of findings from the Medidata eConsent study as it progresses and as we gain further feedback from relevant bodies.
 This paper highlights the key themes that various bodies have so far communicated.